rancher/api-spec/specification.md

 A **resource** is an object or concept that can be manipulated by the API.
 In our file storage example, they will be things like a 'Folder' and a 'File'.
 Resources are the building blocks of an API, the nouns in the language describing the system.
 All operations in the API manipulate the resources or their state.
 Resources should be organized in a way that is useful to the client.
 This is the most important part of the design of an API; if your resources just match your database schema one-to-one, chances are your API is not going to be very easy to use.

 **Representation:**
 REST APIs transfer **representations** of resources back and forth between the client and the service.
-These are documnents that describe resources.
+These are documents that describe resources.
 Representations are most commonly JSON-formatted, but can be of any type.

 **Attribute:**
 Representations of resources consist of a series of **attributes** names and values as key-value pairs.